 ---|

-Based on the energy cost and the resulting carbon footprint, Limenet is testing several solutions that allow the hybrid operation of the plant with electricity or biomass.
+Based on the energy cost and the resulting carbon footprint, Limenet is testing different solutions that allow the plant to operate with electricity produced from renewable sources or thermal energy from biomass.

 The three phases of Limenet technology